lara-gfaria/es-proj/README.md

 # ES - Project
-Project of the Software Engineer course @ IST - 2024/25
+Project Software Engineer | IST - 2024/25

 ### Objective
 Build a website using SpringBoot and Vue.js that aims to connect charities and non-profit organizations with volunteers